PrefectHQ/prefect/docs/concepts/states.md

 #### Pass `kwargs` to your hooks
 The Prefect engine will call your hooks for you upon the state change, passing in the flow, flow run, and state objects.

-However, you can define your hook to accept additional default arguments:
+However, you can define your hook to have additional default arguments:
 ```python
 from prefect import flow